Ivanjica: History

 Following the Serbian Revolution which took place in early 19th century, and Serbian liberation from the Ottoman Empire, Ivanjica has gained the status of village in 1833, after the Prince of Serbia, Miloš Obrenović took the area.
 In 1836, Orthodox church was built in town centre.
 Ivanjica got the status of a town on 16 June 1866 through the Prince Mihailo Obrenović's decree, thus becoming one of the first towns in the region.

 With the 1878 Congress of Berlin recognition of the independence of Principality of Serbia, King Milan I founded the Kingdom of Serbia.
 In 1918, Kingdom of Yugoslavia was formed, following the World War I. From 1929 until the beginning of the World War II, Ivanjica was part of Drina Banovina.
 In August and October 1941 it was briefly captured and held by forces of Pećanac Chetniks commanded by Božidar Ćosović.

 With the end of World War II, Ivanjica was part of Užice Oblast.
 At the time, Ivanjica was the administrative center of so-called Moravica County (Моравички срез).
 That changed in 1963 following the adoption of the 1963 Yugoslav Constitution, when counties were replaced with regions and municipalities, thus creating the municipality of Ivanjica, as a part of Užice District.
 Since the founding, Ivanjica's population mostly lived in the rural areas, with only 1,532 (4.04%) living in the town, as of 1948.
 That began to change with the period of industrialisation which hit Ivanjica during the 1960s.
 That caused the rural population to move to the urban areas of municipality.
 Until the 1990s urban population made up to 31% of total municipality's population.

 Following the Government of Serbia Enactment of 29 January 1992, Ivanjica became part of Moravica District, with the administrative center in Čačak, thus becoming more connected to the region.
-In 2003, a monument of Draža Mihailović, former Chetniks leader who was born in Ivanjica, was set in town center on his 110th birth anniversary.
+In 2003, a monument of Draža Mihailović, former Chetnik leader who was born in Ivanjica, was set in town center on his 110th birth anniversary.

 Today, Ivanjica is a modern little town and the municipality with around 27,700 citizens.
 Its economy and development are based on agriculture, lumber industry and tourism.

 Geography

-Ivanjica lies in the southwest of Serbia, at the bank of the Moravica river.
-It is surrounded by the mountain ranges of Golija, Javor, Mučanj, Čemerno and Radočelo and is in a valley.
-Ivanjica's highest elevation is 1833 m, at the Jankov Kamen peak of Golija.
-The mountains in this area belong to the Dinaric range.
+Ivanjica lies in the valley of the Moravica river.
+It is surrounded on all sides by mountains, including Čemerno, Radočelo, Golija, Javor, Mučanj, Crvena Gora, and Malič.
+Its highest elevation point is 1833 m, at the Jankov Kamen peak of Golija.
+The mountains in this area belong to the Dinaric Alps mountain range.

 The local environment includes forests and clearings, pastures, springs and rivers, wild fruit, 'medicinal' herbs and various game.

-The river system of the municipality and its neighborhood is made up of clear fast-flowing mountain rivers: the Moravica, the Studenica and the Nošnica which, together with their tributaries, curve down the Moravica mountains.
+The river system of the municipality and its neighborhood is made up of clear fast-flowing mountain rivers: the Moravica, the Studenica and the Nošnica which, together with their tributaries, curve down the hilly and mountainous terrain.
 There are and two small lakes: Nebeska Suza and Tičar Lake.